o-biotech/public-web-docs/docs/getting-started/data.md

 Copy the provided Docker command and, returning to the Fathym CLI, run the command in your terminal.
 Data should soon start populating your terminal.

-It can take a couple of minutes for that data to be confirmed in OpenBiotech.
+It can take a couple of minutes for that data to be confirmed in OpenEnsemble.

 ![CLI Data Simulator](https://www.fathym.com/img/screenshots/cli_data_simulator.png)